william-hu-codes/space-invaders/README.md

 - HTML

 ## Key Resources
+- Pixiliart - for css images
+- onlinegiftools - to remove the background of gifs

 ## Getting Started
 Welcome to Space Invaders, the classic arcade game that puts you in charge of defending Earth from an alien invasion!
 Follow these simple instructions to become a master space defender: